MJ-builds/Pass-gen-app/README.md

 As noted, this was my first attempt with Tailwind CSS, so it's a little messy.
 Will refactor in future.

-PS: App looks great on mobile (& responsive).
+PS: App looks great on mobile.

 The usual: